-All distributions to Holders of Second Lien Notes Claims shall be deemed completed when made to (or at the direction of) the Second Lien Notes Trustee, which shall be deemed to be the Holder of all Second Lien Notes Claims for purposes of distributions to be made hereunder; provided, however, that non-Cash consideration, if any, shall not be distributed in the name of the Second Lien Notes Trustee.
-As soon as practicable in accordance with the requirements set forth in Article VI of the Plan, the Second Lien Notes Trustee shall cause such distributions to shall be made to or on behalf of such Holdersat the direction of the Second Lien Notes Indenture Trustee in accordance with the Second Lien Notes Indenture and subject to the rights of the Second Lien Notes Trustee to assert its Second Lien Notes Indenture Trustee Charging Lien.
-If the Second Lien Notes The Second Lien Notes Indenture Trustee charging Lien.
-If the Second Lien Notes the facilities of DTC (whether by means of book-entry exchange, free delivery, or otherwise) and will be entitled to recognize and deal for all purposes under the Plan with Holders of Second Lien Notes Claims to the extent consistent with the customary practices of DTC.
-If the Second Lien Notes Indenture Trustee is unable to make, or consents to the Reorganized Debtors making, such distributions, the Reorganized\Debtors, with the Second Lien Notes Trustee's cooperation, shall make such distributions to the extent practicable to do so (provided that until such distributions are made, the Second Lien Notes Indenture Trustee Charging Lien shall attach to the property to be distributed in the same manner as if such distributions were made through the Second Lien Notes Trustee).
-The Reorganized Debtors shall reimburse the Second Lien Notes Indenture Trustee forshall not incur any reasonable and documented fees and expenses incurred after the Effective Date solely in connection with makingliability whatsoever on account of any distributions pursuant to and in accordance withunder the Plan.
+All distributions to Holders of Second Lien Notes Claims shall be deemed completed when made to (or at the direction of) the Second Lien Notes Trustee, which shall be deemed to be the Holder of all Second Lien Notes Claims for purposes of distributions to be made hereunder.
+As soon as practicable in accordance with the requirements set forth in Article VI of the Plan, distributions shall be made at the direction of the Second Lien Notes Indenture Trustee in accordance with the Second Lien Notes Indenture Trustee in accordance with the Second Lien Notes Indenture Trustee to assert its Second Lien Notes Indenture Trustee Charging Lien.
+The Second Lien Notes Indenture Trustee may transfer or direct the transfer of such distributions directly through facilities of DTC (whether by means of book-entry exchange, free delivery, or otherwise) and will be entitled to recognize and deal for all purposes under the Plan with Holders of Second Lien Notes Indenture Trustee is unable to make, or consents to the Reorganized Debtors making, such distributions, the Reorganized Debtors, with the Second Lien Notes Trustee's cooperation, shall make such distributions to the extent practicable to do so (provided that until such distributions are made, the Second Lien Notes Indenture Trustee Charging Lien shall attach to the property to be distributed in the same manner as if such distributions were made through the Second Lien Notes Trustee).
+The Second Lien Notes Indenture Trustee shall not incur any liability whatsoever on account of any distributions under the Plan.

-18-22178-rdd Doc 452 Filed 06/05/18 Entered 06/05/18 07:14:32 Main Document Pg 57 of 127 v.
+18-22178-rdd Doc 463 Filed 06/06/18 Entered 06/06/18 15:06:29 Main Document Pg 46 of 108 v.
 Delivery of Distributions on account of FILO Notes Claims

 Any distributions to Holders of FILO Notes Claims shall be deemed completed when made to (or at the direction of) the FILO Notes Indenture Trustee, which shall be deemed to be the Holder of all FILO Notes Claims for purposes of distributions to be made hereunder, provided, however, that non-Cash consideration, if any, shall not be distributed in the name of the FILO Notes Indenture Trustee.
 As soon as practicable in accordance with the requirements set forth in Article VI of the Plan, the FILO Notes Indenture Trustee shall cause such distributions (if any) to be made to or on behalf of such Holders in accordance with the FILO Notes Indenture Trustee to assert its FILO Notes Indenture Trustee Charging Lien.
-If the FILO Notes Indenture Trustee is unable to make, or consents to the Reorganized Debtors making, such distributions, the Reorganized Debtors, with the FILO Notes Indenture Trustee's cooperation, shall make such distributions to the extent practicable to do so (provided that until such distributed in the same manner as if such distributions were made through the FILO Notes Indenture Trustee).
-The Reorganized Debtors shall reimburse the FILO Notes Indenture Trustee).
-The Reorganized Debtors shall reimburse the FILO Notes Indenture Trustee) for any reasonable and documented fees and expenses incurred after the Effective Date solely in connection with making distributions pursuant to and in accordance with the Plan.
+If the FILO Notes Indenture Trustee is unable to make, or consents to the Reorganized Debtors making, such distributions, the Reorganized Debtors, with the FILO Notes Indenture Trustee's cooperation, shall make such distributions to the extent practicable to do so (provided that until such distributions are made, the FILO Notes Indenture Trustee Charging Lien shall attach to the property to be distributed in the same manner as if such distributions were made through the FILO Notes Indenture Trustee).